JackSagliano/Blackjack/README.md

-# 🃏 BlackjackPackage
+# 🃏 Blackjack

-**BlackjackPackage** is a graphical implementation of the classic Blackjack card game, developed in the Wolfram Language (Mathematica).
+**Blackjack** is a graphical implementation of the classic Blackjack card game, developed in the Wolfram Language (Mathematica).
 It provides an interactive and visual experience, allowing players to enjoy Blackjack directly within a Mathematica notebook.

 ## 🎮 Features